dudung/blank/content/posts/au-np-synthesis-modeling.md

 <!--more-->

+## 23-jan2-24
++ A reference titled "Gold Nanoparticle Monolayers from Sequential Interfacial Ligand Exchange and Migration in a Three-Phase System" informed.

 ## 22-jan-2024
 + Role of heating until 100 &deg;C in activation of HAuCl₄ agglomeration ability, which can explain why the acid does not agglomerate.
 + Relation between citrate addition and Au nanoparticle aggregation inhibition, which might depend on concentration or in molecular scale the ratio of numbers of particle types.